Proud to be celebrating 170 years in business

 If you are subject to disciplinary proceedings with your employer, it is vital that you seek out legal advice at the earliest opportunity.

-Our employment solicitors for employees can assist you with following the correct steps and the preparation of a statement, collecting evidence, and providing legal counsel and support throughout, including accompanying you to a hearing if necessary.
+Our employment solicitors can assist you with following the correct steps and the preparation of a statement, collecting evidence, and providing legal counsel and support throughout, including accompanying you to a hearing if necessary.

 Employment contracts